 - a.
-Dennis Uniforms' white, short sleeved, sailor collar middy blouse with navy trim and GSB logo on back left corner of collar (allow 1⁄2" to 3⁄4" margin from left and bottom edges) - b.
+Dennis Uniform's white, short-sleeved, sailor collar middy blouse with navy trim and GSB logo on back left corner of collar - b.
 Navy sailor tie to be worn with blouse above (with either culottes or jumper) - c.
-Dennis Uniforms' navy & white hound's-tooth culottes or jumper worn with modesty shorts (culottes and jumper must reach to within 2" of the top of the knee) - d.
+Dennis Uniform's navy & white houndstooth culottes or jumper worn with modesty shorts (culottes and jumper must reach to within 2" of the top of the knee) - d.
 Solid white or navy knee-hi or bobby socks that are clearly above the ankle (i.e. 1 inch above the ankle for bobby socks) - e.
 Solid white or solid navy tights - f.
 Navy and white saddle shoes (hard or soft soled)